-Syria country profile - BBC News
+Syria country profile

 1970 - Hafez al-Assad comes to power in a coup.
 His rule is characterised by repression and a major arms build-up.

-1973 - Egypt and Syria launch surprise attack on Israel in October to try reverse defeats of 1967.

 1976 - Syria intervenes in the Lebanese civil war.
-It maintains military presence there for next three decades and exerts significant influence on Lebanese politics.
+It maintains military presence there for next three decades, and exerts significant influence on Lebanese politics.

-1982 - Muslim Brotherhood uprising in the city of Hama is suppressed in a month-long siege by the military, who kill tens of thousands of civilians.
+1982 - Muslim Brotherhood uprising in Hama is suppressed in a month-long siege by the military, who kill tens of thousands of civilians.

 2000 - President Assad dies and is succeeded by his son Bashar.